Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Application: Gaussian graphical models

 \subsection{Data description}

-We consider metabonomic data as an application of Gaussian graphical models.
+We apply the Gaussian graphical models on a set of metabonomic data.
 The sample consists of $n=471$ six-year-old children from the Growing Up in Singapore Towards healthy Outcomes (GUSTO) study \citep{Soh2014}.
 Measurements are taken from blood serum samples via nuclear magnetic resonance to obtain metabolic phenotypes.
 Specifically, the levels of certain metabolites, which are low-molecular-weight molecules involved in metabolism, are measured.
 Examples of metabolites are cholesterol, fatty acids and glucose.
 See \citet{Soininen2009} for a description of the measurement process.
 We focus on a set of 35 metabolites.
-Thus, the $n\times p$ data matrix $Y$ consists of $p=35$ metabolite levels from $n=471$ children.
+Thus, the $n\times p$ data matrix $Y$ consists of $p=35$ metabolite levels.
 We quantile normalise the metabolites such that they marginally follow a standard Gaussian distribution.